cpviolator/Schwinger2D/README.md

 3. make -j
 ```

 There is a launcher script in the `wilson` directory.
-Ignore the eigensolver params.